aquasecurity/tracee/docs/docs/overview.md

 - Custom signatures integrate naturally with built-in events
 - Single configuration controls the entire system

+### 🔒 Clear Security Model
+Tracee provides transparency about its capabilities and limitations:

+- **Strong protection** against userspace adversaries through eBPF's tamper-resistant architecture
+- **Best-effort detection** of kernel-level threats with rootkit detection signatures
+- **Clear boundaries** documented to set proper expectations
+- See the [Security Model](security-model.md) for detailed information about Tracee's adversary model and security guarantees

 ---

 👈 Please use the side-navigation on the left in order to browse the different topics.